Thang Nguyen 555

 Second hurdle

-Feeling futile and witless, I signaled a time-out.
+Fear of running a dead end, I signaled for a time-out.
 Not all my social deposit was cashed out just yet.
-My pre-text? we needed extra fuel should our aimless itinerary take us down the Mekong.
-Actually, it’s more for me to stop and say goodbye.
-Emptying his jerry can, my type-C personality friend, rarely spoke but this time, made small talks: “Where are you heading!”
+My pre-text?
+We needed extra fuel, didn’t we, should our aimless ride drift down to the Mekong region.
+Actually, it’s more for me to say goodbye.
+Emptying his jerry can, my type-C personality friend, hardly chit chat, but this one time, made small talks: “Where are you heading!” the question we had avoided all day.

 I just shrugged.
 Our ambassadors didn’t even know.

 The day before, one of our friends had flown the coop.
 Bewildered and betrayed, Phong and I helplessly watched people loot Thai’s house.
-Consequently, and empathically, I did not want a repeat (just in case).
-His father, a local skipper, was well-positioned should they decide to set sail.
-(Years and gold bars behind, he did get to S California.)
+Empathically, I did not want to see a repeat (just in case).
+His dad was way qualified to set sail (years later and gold bars behind, he did get to Southern California.)
 His sliding door.

 US EMBASSY